18 Indoor Plant Gifts to Brighten Your Day

 Don’t miss unique cactus-themed gifts for cactus lovers.

-These fuss-free indoor plants are ready to perk up your living room or any location that has low light.
-As a bonus, these plants are safe for pets to be around.
 If you’re giving a plant gift to a dog owner, avoid these houseplants that aren’t safe for dogs.

-If you’re shopping for your garden, we found the best websites to order plants online.
+We found the best websites to order plants online.

 Want to read more about plants?
 Check out the top gardening books we love.